Tuesday, November 29, 2011

 Like any other, twitter as a tool, has two sides.
 It can be used to disseminate information, to share ideas, to convey thoughts and to express angst.
 Flip the coin and you can engage in twattles, twensationalism or twipmanship.

 The choice is yours tweeples.
 Have fun.
-Out in the open!
+But try avoiding washing laundry in public.

 Sunday, November 6, 2011